overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 - **SQL Server Logins.** For smoke and rubble DR scenarios or some DR scenarios involving the loss of the `master` database, having a backup of SQL Server Logins defined on your SQL Server instance can be a critical component of restoring in a timely fashion.
 [Note here about how how, obviously, access to this information needs to be guarded in sensitive environments. ] S4's `dbo.export_server_logins` can be used to set up regularly-scheduled 'dumps' of this information to ride 'side by side' with backups for help during disaster recovery scenarios.

 ### Business Resources
-- **Defined RPOs and RTOs.** [should be defined well in advance of disasters. recommendation that they're defined and/or documented in a fashion similar to what's found in the [Availability And Recovery Worksheet](/documentation/best-practices/availability_and_recovery_worksheet.pdf) ]
+- **Defined RPOs and RTOs.** RPOs and RTOs should be defined well in advance of disasters - and can be defined by means of the [Availability And Recovery Worksheet](/documentation/best-practices/availability_and_recovery_worksheet.pdf) - which, while not exhaustive, can/will help facilitate discussions between technical and leadership teams to help ensure that business priorities are clearly defined for technical team-members (as well as to ensure that technical teams have been provided with the proper hardware, licensing, and skills/training needed to meet business continuity requirements).

 - **Call Trees and Escalation Rules.** [Need information about technical resources (people) who should be looped in to respond to permutations/problems, call-bridges or other conventions used during DR/all-hands-on-deck scenarios, and contact information for management/leadership along with clear definitions of any internal rules or conventions necessary for determining how to escalate business continuity problems/disasters to leadership AND support personnel.]

-]

 [Return to Table of Contents](#table-of-contents)